rt-aryan/vsdRiscvSoc/README.md

 - Full chip design and tapeout of a RISC-V processor
 - Using Synopsys EDA tools for synthesis, place & route, and signoff
 - Running and testing RISC-V software on Spike simulator and Proxy Kernel
+- **All development and testing performed on Linux Fedora environment**
 ---

 ## Complete Setup and Build Instructions